sanj0/salty-engine/README.md

 - Collision detection with hitboxes
 - A simple yet working physics engine
 - Keyboard and mouse input as simple as possible for the developer
+- JavaDoc for newer methods
 - **examples for almost all of those features within the library** (```testing.Tester``` as main)

 ### Contra:
 - the engine basics maybe lie to much on static stuff (you won't notice that when using)
 - the physics are too simple for some games (no impulses, no realistic bouncing...)
 - no amazing Graphical effects out of the box due to limitations because of java2d
+- no JavaDoc for older classes/methods

 # Join the team
 Do you want to collaborate?
 Join the project at https://crowdforge.io/projects/447 <p>